 Do you have a similar system for your marketing team?
 If you’re shaking your head, you’re missing out on a major opportunity.
 With a tracking system like Hubspot, an internal software program, or even a tool like Slack or a program like Excel, try creating an established funnel for your entire marketing team.

 Instead of tracking leads, track your current campaign or campaigns.
 Make sure that whatever system you use updates in real time and is shared with your entire marketing department.
 Update and monitor your campaign tracking every day and ensure each action is marked with its date of completion.
 This way, inactivity is easy to spot.
-Identify your choke points and “unclog” your drains to keep your campaign moving!
+Identify your choke points and “unclog” your drains to keep your strategic marketing ideas in motion!

 Speeding up your strategic marketing won’t always come naturally.
 Change can be difficult.
 To create a more efficient system, you’ll need courage to challenge the status quo and innovate new solutions.
 Remember, just because you’ve always done something one way, it’s not the only way.
 In the words of Therese Fowler, “Some rules are nothing but old habits that people are afraid to change.”